Scheduled MonumentsEnglandMartinsthorpe deserted medieval village

 What is Martinsthorpe deserted medieval village?

-Martinsthorpe is a deserted medieval village in Rutland, England, representing a settlement that was abandoned in the sixteenth century.
+Martinsthorpe is a deserted medieval village located in Rutland, England, comprising the earthwork remains of a settlement that was inhabited during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010926.

 Who is responsible for protecting Martinsthorpe deserted medieval village?